raykuo18/2025Spring_AI_Project/README.md

 cd src/models
 ```

-And executing the code from HuggingFace to download a quantized Mixtral model to run locally.
+And executing the code from HuggingFace in the `models.ipynb` Jupyter notebook to download a quantized Mixtral model to run locally.

 Once downloaded, navigate to:
 ```bash